 It’s called “summer slide,” “brain drain,” or “summer learning loss,” and it occurs when students “turn off their brains” during the summer months.
 "Learning loss" is the general umbrella term, of course, but it can attach itself to any specific discipline, like "summer reading loss," etc.

 And in case you missed our previous post on how to prevent summer learning loss, consider this post the prequel.

 It might even look like a horror movie, as the statistics can be pretty frightening.

 The good news is, parents who understand what summer slide is and address it early on - as in, during elementary school years - have found that students perform better in the long run—developing outstanding learning habits that carry through on to high school and college.

-Here are 12 facts you should know about summer slide.
+Here are 12 facts and statistics you should know about summer slide.

 1. It All Adds Up